AhsanAyaz/react-in-90ish/slides/transcript.md

 ## 0:00 - Intro & The "Why"

 **(Face to Camera)**
 "Hey everyone!
 Welcome back.
 Today, we’re doing something crazy.
 We are going to learn React—the _modern_ React of 2025—in about 90 minutes.
 And we’re not just building a To-Do list.
-We’re building a full-stack **PokAImon Generator**."
+We’re building a full-stack **AImon Generator**."

 **(Screen Share: Demo of the finished app)**
 "Check this out.
 We’ll have a canvas where you draw a doodle... hit 'Generate'... and boom!
-AI turns it into a Pokémon card with stats, powers, and a type.
+AI turns it into a AImon card with stats, powers, and a type.
 We’ll save it to a database and build a gallery.
 It’s a real app."

 **(Face to Camera)**
 "But here’s the kicker: React is changing.
 You’ve heard about **React 19**, the **Compiler**, **Server Components**.
 It’s a lot.
 Most tutorials are stuck in 2020.
 Today, I’m going to teach you the core fundamentals that haven't changed, _and_ I’ll show you where React is going so you don't learn obsolete habits.
 Let’s dive in."